Columns in Blazor QueryBuilder Component

-If the column field is not specified in the data source, the column values will be empty.
+If the column field is not present in the data source, the column renders with empty values.

-When columns are auto-generated, the column type will be determined from the first record of the data source.
+When columns are auto-generated, the column type is inferred from the first record of the data source.

 @using Syncfusion.Blazor.QueryBuilder